ruby-hacking-guide/ruby-hacking-guide.github.com/spec.md

 end
 ```

-@rescue@ is a control structure which captures exceptions, it catches
+`rescue` is a control structure which captures exceptions, it catches
 exception objects of the specified class and its subclasses.
 In the
-above example, an instance of @ArgumentError@ comes flying into the place
+above example, an instance of `ArgumentError` comes flying into the place
-where @ArgumentError@ is targeted, so it matches this @rescue@.
+where `ArgumentError` is targeted, so it matches this `rescue`.
-By @=>err@ the exception object will be assigned to the local variable
+By `=>err` the exception object will be assigned to the local variable
-@err@, after that the @rescue@ part is executed.
+`err`, after that the `rescue` part is executed.

 ```TODO-lang
 % ruby rescue.rb